The uncertainty that plagues life in crisis-ridden Venezuela is also wreaking havoc on relationships - WTOP News

 The movement was met with repression and sometimes deadly force — and nothing changed: Maduro is still president, well paying jobs are nonexistent, and a car, a house and other symbols of adulthood did not materialize for this generation.

+Half of Kelybel Sivira’s graduating class from law school — including people involved in the protests — has left the country.

-Sivira, a 29-year-old commercial lawyer, reconnected online with a former classmate in May 2021, after he had already emigrated to the U.S. with his family.
+The 29-year-old commercial lawyer reconnected online with a former classmate in May 2021, after he had already emigrated to the U.S. with his family.
 Their friendly conversations turned romantic, and they began to consider a relationship toward the end of 2022.

 They have not seen each other in person for years.
-They don’t know when they will even be able to hold hands.
-He lives in the U.S. illegally; her tourist visa was denied last year and her two applications for a special permit to enter the U.S. are pending approval.
 He is seriously considering returning to Venezuela in August regardless of the election outcome.
 She does not want that.

 “I’m afraid that he will return to the country and say, ‘Venezuela, I still hate you.
 This is not what I want,’” Sivira said.
 “I don’t want to feel guilty.”

-Sivira just earned a degree in actuarial science and thinks that may open up job opportunities in Spain or another country where the two could eventually move.
-But even with an outline of a plan, uncertainty persists.

 Requena is also in a kind of limbo.
-Though he and his long-distance girlfriend decided to see other people after a year living on different continents, he still longs for the person he said was his perfect match.
+Though he and his long-distance girlfriend decided to see other people, he still longs for the person he said was his perfect match.

 “We keep in touch.
 The affection is always present,” he said.
 “It ended, but the future is uncertain, and even more so with this country.”